-belongs to software Atheros Configuration Service (ACS) or Atheros Configuration Service or ACU Configuration Service or Belkin Wireless Utility or Agnitum Outpost Firewall Pro or NETGEAR Wireless Adapter (version WG311T) or NETGEAR WPN311 Wireless Adapter or NETGEAR Wireless Adapter WPN311 or D-Link Wireless G WNA-1330 or Agnitum Outpost Security
+belongs to software Atheros Configuration Service (ACS) or Atheros Configuration Service or ACU Configuration Service or Agnitum Outpost Firewall Pro or Outpost Firewall (version 2009) or D-Link Wireless G WNA-1330 or Belkin Wireless Utility or Agnitum Outpost Security

-by Atheros or NETGEAR (www.netgear.com) or Agnitum (www.agnitum.com) or Belkin (www.belkin.com) or SMC or TRENDnet or OEM (www.oem.com).
+by Atheros or Agnitum (www.agnitum.com) or NETGEAR (www.netgear.com) or Belkin (www.belkin.com) or TRENDnet or SMC.

-Description: The file acs.exe is located in the folder C:\Windows\System32 or sometimes in a subfolder of C:\Windows.
+Description: Acs.exe is not essential for the Windows OS and causes relatively few problems.
+The acs.exe file is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\.

 There is no information about the author of the file.
 The program is not visible.
 The file is not a Windows core file.
 Acs.exe is an unknown file in the Windows folder.
 Acs.exe is able to hide itself.
-Therefore the technical security rating is 70% dangerous, however also read the users reviews.
+Therefore the technical security rating is 71% dangerous, however you should also read the user reviews.

 Recommended: Identify acs.exe related errors